lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 ## EDHOC Information Registry ## {#iana-edhoc-information-registry}

-IANA is asked to register the following entry in the "EDHOC Information" registry defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.
+IANA is asked to register the following entries in the "EDHOC Information" registry defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.

 * Name: exporter_out_len
 * CBOR label: 22 (suggested)